PowerDNS/pdns/docs/guides/alias.rst

 ``example.net``, it will resolve the A record for ``mywebapp.paas-provider.net`` and serve an answer for ``example.net`` with that A record.
+If the ALIAS target can not be resolved (SERVFAIL) or does not exist (NXDOMAIN) the authoritative server will answer SERVFAIL.

 When a zone containing ALIAS records is transferred over AXFR, the :ref:`setting-outgoing-axfr-expand-alias`